locize/blog/source/_posts/unleash-the-full-power-of-angular-i18next.md

-title: Unleash the full power of angular-i18next
+title: Angular Localization - Unleash the full power of i18next
+description: A step-by-step guide how to implement angular-i18next into your application.

 date: 2021-06-14
 tags: